affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 Never again will you rack your brain as you try to overcome the frustration associated with impromptu visitors.

-With this 2 slice toaster, you'll easily toast more than 65 slices in a single hour!
-As such, you'll be able to treat your guests with an unforgettable toast.
+With this 2 slice toaster, you’ll easily toast more than 65 slices in a single hour!
+As such, you’ll be able to treat your guests with an unforgettable toast.

 What’s more, this model features a robust stainless steel material that’s strong and easily blends with the overall outlook of the toaster.